About the Doctor of Philosophy (PhD) Degree

 - SOS 536 – Food System Sustainability

-- SOS 591 – Legal Issues in Sustainability
+- SOS 591 – Qualitative Methods for Sustainability Problems

 At least 12 hours of the approved PhD program must be SOS 792 Research and at least 12 hours must be SOS 799 Dissertation.
 Students may not apply semester hours earned for a PhD previously awarded at ASU or another institution.
 At least 30 hours (which may include research credit) of the approved PhD program and 12 dissertation hours must be completed after admission to a PhD program at ASU.
 A maximum of 12 dissertation hours is permitted on the Program of Study.
 After completion of the dissertation, the student must pass an oral examination in defense of the dissertation.